-Trade Waste Charges
+14.5.3 Trade Waste Charges

-The Trade Waste Bylaw regulates the discharge of Trade Waste to a sewage system operated by Council and sets out the mechanism for implementing trade waste charges.

-Larger industrial meat processing industries (namely Te Kuiti Meats and Universal Beef Packers), who discharge trade waste into Council's sewerage system, play a major role in the local community.
+- 14.5.3.1 The Trade Waste Bylaw regulates the discharge of Trade Waste to a wastewater system operated by Council and sets out the mechanism for implementing trade waste charges. - 14.5.3.2 Larger industrial meat processing industries (namely Te Kuiti Meats Ltd and Universal Beef Packers), who discharge trade waste into Council's sewerage system, play a major role in the local community.
 The very nature of their presence means that they contribute to economic and social well-being.
 They do that by virtue of the fact that they employ a large number of local people.
 There are a range of positive downstream impacts for the community as a result.
 There is an economic benefit in that the related employment results in economic activity with people living locally and investing in the local property market, sending their children to local schools and spending their earnings within the local economy.
 Social benefits also accrue with families becoming integrated within the local community, joining clubs and societies and reduced crime.

-Council will continue with the 'exacerbator pays' principle for the large industrial meat processing companies as users of the Sewerage Network in Te Kuiti through the continued implementation of the Trade Waste Bylaw as it relates to Trade Waste Charges.
-However, Council will recognise the public good attached to the contribution these industries make to the social and economic well-being of the District Wide Community.
+- 14.5.3.3 Council will continue with the 'exacerbator pays' principle for the large industrial meat processing companies as users of the sewerage network in Te Kuiti through the continued implementation of the Trade Waste Bylaw as it relates to Trade Waste Charges.
+However, Council will recognise the public good attached to the contribution these significant industries make to the social and economic well-being of the District Wide Community.
 This public good component is considered to be enjoyed by all in the community.
 By having such a large combined demand for a labour force means that these industries attract people to our community for work and lifestyle reasons.
 Having these people living and working in the community provides economies of scale for infrastructure and services that are then enjoyed by all in the District.
-Further, these industries not only provide employment opportunities but also largely exist to add value to products produced by primary industry within the Waitomo District.

-Council has decided that the cost of receiving and treating Trade Waste via the Te Kuiti Sewerage Network will be funded 80% by way of Trade Waste Charges (Exacerbator Pays) and 20% by way of Targeted Fixed Rate (Public Good) on a per rating unit basis across every rateable property in the District.

-The continuation of the cap on Trade Waste Charges at 80% of full cost recovery is dependent on Te Kuiti Meats Limited and Universal Beef Packers providing a demonstrable commitment to an agreed level of on-site treatment of their Trade Waste prior to releasing it to the Te Kuiti Sewerage Reticulation Network.
+Further, these industries not only provide employment opportunities but also largely exist to add value to products produced by primary industry within the Waitomo District. - 14.5.3.4 Council has decided that the cost of receiving and treating Trade Waste from the two major industrial meat processing industries via the Te Kuiti sewerage network will be funded 80% by way of Trade Waste Charges (Exacerbator Pays) and 20% by way of Targeted Fixed Rate (Public Good) on a per rating unit basis across every rateable property in the District. - 14.5.3.5 The continuation of the cap on Trade Waste Charges at 80% of full cost recovery for the two meat processors only is dependent on Te Kuiti Meats Limited and Universal Beef Packers providing a demonstrable commitment to an agreed level of on-site treatment of their Trade Waste prior to releasing it to the Te Kuiti Wastewater Network.

-13.6.2 District
+14.5.4 District

-Attributable Benefit - Piopio, Te Waitere, Benneydale Funding Benefit Group % of Benefit % Method District Benefit 10% 10% TFR - District Benefit Community Benefit 65% 65% TFR - residential

-User/Applicant 25% 25% Fees and Charges Benefit
+Attributable Benefit - Piopio, Te Waitere, Maniaiti/Benneydale Funding Benefit Group % of Benefit % Method District Benefit 10% 10% TFR - District Benefit Community Benefit 65% 90% TFR - Per community where service is provided (Harmonised) User/Applicant Benefit 25% Fees and Charges